Fuel-laden ship sinks off Tunisia coast

-“The ship sank this morning in Tunisian territorial waters.
-For the moment, there is no leak,“ local court spokesman Mohamed Karray said.
+The district court in Gabes said it had opened an investigation into the accident.

-A disaster prevention committee would meet in the coming hours “to decide on the measures to be taken”, he added.
+Court spokesman Mohamed Karray said the tanker had issued a distress call before it “sunk this morning in Tunisian territorial waters”.

-The Equatorial Guinea-flagged Xelo was headed from the Egyptian port of Damietta to the European island of Malta when it requested entry to Tunisian waters on Friday evening due to bad weather.
+The Equatorial Guinea-flagged Xelo was headed from the Egyptian port of Damietta to Malta when it requested entry to Tunisian waters.

 The tanker is 58 metres (63 yards) long and nine metres wide, according to ship monitoring website vesseltracker.com.

-It began taking water around seven kilometres (over four miles) offshore in the Gulf of Gabes and the engine room was engulfed, according to a Tunisian environment ministry statement.
+It began taking water around seven kilometres (over four miles) offshore in the Gulf of Gabes and the engine room was engulfed, according to the Tunisian environment ministry.

 It said Tunisian authorities evacuated the seven-member crew.